Back to: COMMERCE SS1

 - Explain five features of itinerant trading

-In our next class, we will be talking more about Cheque System.
+In our next class, we will be talking about Customs and Excise Authority.
 We hope you enjoyed the class.

 Pass WAEC, JAMB, NECO, BECE In One Sitting CLICK HERE!